davedoesdev/qlobber-fsq/README.md

 If you omit `--queues` then one process will be created per core (detected with [`os.cpus()`](http://nodejs.org/api/os.html#os_os_cpus)).

-To run the distributed tests (one Node process per remote host, each one publishing and subscribing to different messages);
+To run the distributed tests (one process per remote host, each one publishing and subscribing to different messages):

 ```shell
 grunt test-multi --fsq-dir=<path> --remote=<host1> --remote=<host2>